jhoerr/cloudmesh-manual/docs-source/source/accounts/accountcreation-old.md

 # VM Providers (outdated)

-Cm4 works straight forward with a number of providers under the assumption you have accounts on these frameworks.
-We demonstrate hete how to start a singel vm on each of these providers and list the started vms.
-Defaults form the configuration file are used to select images and flavors.
+Cloudmesh works straight forward with a number of cloud providers under the assumption you have accounts on these clouds.
+We demonstrate here how to start a single vm on each of these providers and to test if they have been creatdd we will also list the vm on each of the clouds.
+Defaults form the a configuration file that is located in `~/.cloudmesh/cloudmesh4.yaml` are used to select images and flavors.
 These defaults can naturally be changed.

+In order for you to follow this example you will have to edit the yaml file and make appropriat emodifications.

 ## General Cloud Providers Access